Buying-guide11 min read

 Specs: 5 kg payload | 994 mm reach | ±0.04 mm repeatability | 6 DOF | $25,000-$35,000

-Fanuc's CRX-5iA has something unique on this list: IP67 rating.
-That means it can operate in dusty machine shops, wet environments, and facilities with coolant splash.
+Fanuc's CRX-5iA has something unique: IP67 rating.
+It operates in dusty machine shops, wet environments, and facilities with coolant splash.
+Build quality is bulletproof, and spare parts availability is excellent worldwide.

-Fanuc's teach pendant interface is traditional (not as intuitive as UR or Techman), so training takes slightly longer.
-But once programmed, reliability is nearly bulletproof.
+Fanuc's teach pendant interface is more traditional (not as intuitive as UR or Techman), so training takes slightly longer.

-Best for: Machine tending in dirty environments, CNC cell tending, applications with coolant/water spray.
+Best for: Machine tending in dirty environments, CNC cell tending, coolant/water spray applications.
 Not ideal for: New automation teams without prior Fanuc experience.

 5. UR5e — Best Ecosystem and Support